Medical Malpractice Liability in Florida

 Book a Consultation

-Why Business Entities Do Not Shield Physicians
+Why Business Entities Do Not Shield Physicians from Malpractice

 Most Florida business owners limit personal exposure by operating through an LLC or corporation.
 A judgment against the entity does not automatically reach the owner’s personal assets.
-Physicians cannot use this structure because Florida law imposes personal liability on the licensed professional who performed the treatment, regardless of the entity that employs or houses the practice.
+Physicians cannot use this structure for malpractice claims because Florida law imposes personal liability on the licensed professional who performed the treatment, regardless of the entity that employs or houses the practice.

 A PA organized under Chapter 621 of the Florida Statutes does not provide individual malpractice protection.
 The statute was designed for tax and organizational purposes, not liability shielding.
 A PL organized under § 621.18 similarly fails to insulate the individual physician from claims arising out of that physician’s own professional services.

 The result: a malpractice verdict that exceeds insurance limits reaches the physician’s personal assets with no entity layer in between.
 A business owner in the same financial position whose LLC was sued would face no personal exposure beyond the assets inside the LLC.
-A physician in the same position is personally liable for the full amount.

 Under Florida’s Physician Financial Responsibility Act (§ 458.320), physicians are not required to carry malpractice insurance.
 The statute allows alternatives: a surety bond, a letter of credit, $250,000 in unencumbered assets, or a written commitment to pay judgments up to $250,000.
 A physician who does not carry insurance must post a notice in the office informing patients.